 We can use information:

 The NPWS Shorebird Rangers need your eyes and ears to help them know what is going on around the shoreline.

 You can report on interesting things you see or hear such as new nest activity, an unusual bird or a sudden change in shorebird activity.

 You can also report on threats to shorebirds such as transgressions by persons into nest areas, vandalism of our signs or fences, or even upcoming events such as king tides or an estuary flood.

 Try to get down as many details as you can at the time: time of day; number plates of vehicles, numbers of people involved; boat registration; descriptions – anything you think may be of use!

-Go to the Contacts page and use the phone to report to your nearest NPWS office (week days only) or use the 24hr Environment Hotline number if out of hours 131 555
+Go to the Contacts page and use the phone to report to the nearest NPWS office (week days only) or use the NPWS 24hr Environment Hotline number if out of hours 131 555

 • send deceased Albatross away for autopsies

 • find Hooded Plover nesting sites and take actions to help them

 • identify the arrival date of Little Terns at nesting sites